-Roberto “Bobby” Gonzalez has been with Arthur Murray since 1981 and has been in love with dancing and teaching since the moment he walked in.
-He started in a small studio in So Cal and has worked his way and has changed the industriy with his knowledge and dance skills.
-Bobby is a member of the Arthur Murray National Dance Board and is also the Dance Director of Area 6.
-As much as he may deny it, we are his second home and most favorite area to visit.
+Roberto “Bobby” Gonzalez has been in love with Arthur Murray since he first walked into a studio in 1981.
+Starting in a small studio in southern California, Bobby worked his way up and has changed the industry with his knowledge and dance skills.
+Bobby is currently a member of the Arthur Murray National Dance Board and maintains the dance standard on the west coast as Dance Director.
+As much as he may deny it, Puget Sound is his second home and his favorite area to visit!
 Read on to learn more about Bobby!

-When did you discover that you wanted to teach dancing as a career?
+When did you realize you wanted to teach dancing as a career?

 On my first day of training class.
-When I walked into the studio, I just loved it – right from the beginning.
-I was in a studio that was so small – there were only 3 teachers and 2 of them owned the studio – but I just loved it since day 1.
+When I walked into the studio, I loved it, right from the beginning.
+I was in a studio that was so small – there were three teachers and two of them owned the studio – but I just loved it since day 1.

 What inspires your dancing?

-2 things – the music that I’m hearing at the time and the person that I’m dancing with.
-So – when I’m dancing, I like to try and express the music and I’d like to have a connection with the person that I’m dancing with.
-Even if it’s just the box step at a Friday night part, or dancing at a night club, I always try to connect with the person and the music is the medium.
+2 things: the music I’m hearing at the time and the person I’m dancing with.
+So, when I’m dancing, I like to try and express the music while having a connection with my current dance partner.
+Even if it’s just the box step at a Friday night party or dancing at a night club, I always try to connect with the person and the music is the medium.

-Clave Man [Rhythm Man]- because it’s been a life long journey to understand rhythm.
-My super power would to be cool.
+Clave Man [Rhythm Man], because it’s been a life long journey to understand rhythm.
+My super power?
+To be cool.
 That’s it, haha.

 What’s your favorite thing to teach students?